 Buckle yourself up and hold on to your butts, we are hopping into floating cars and accelerating to ludicrous speeds within RGX Showdown!

-RGX Showdown comes from the creative minds of ShortRound Games, a team which contains some of the amazing people behind Burnout and Split/Second, and is published by the late Telltale Games.
+RGX Showdown comes from the creative minds of ShortRound Games, a team that contains some of the amazing people behind Burnout and Split/Second, and is published by the late Telltale Games.
 At its core, the game consists of online “one vs one” futuristic street racing down a busy highway.
 As you progress through the game, your rank will go up and you’ll earn the ability to race within ‘higher bracket’ matches.

 Every hour, a new tournament starts.
 You will compete with several hundred other ‘real-life’ players in order to win races and gain points which are rewarded with each of your victories.
 The more victories you have, the higher you will rank on the online leaderboard (clearly).
 You’ll also gain a score multiplier with each win you achieve until you lose your winning streak.
 After the hour is up, you’ll get prizes that correlate with where you fell on the leaderboard upon the final moments of the tournament.

 The races themselves are fairly straightforward.
 You simply race on a busy highway from points A to B, a very similar sight if you’ve played early Burnout games like Burnout 2 back in the day.
 There are no big jumps or sharp turns to worry about, just the ass-end of the traffic and your opponent.
-Before the match starts, you can use points to buy yourself “mods” which will assist you in the race.
+Before the match starts, you can use points to buy yourself “mods” that will assist you in the race.
 These mods are Better Acceleration, Higher Top Speed, Better Handling and Fast Nitrous.

 It’s completely optional to use the mods, but you clearly gain an advantage if you choose to do so.
 When you have a high winning streak though, I highly recommend you invest in the various abilities in order to keep the streak active so your overall multiplier continues to grow!

 The one issue I had with the tournaments is that, just like Pringles, Once you pop (start), you just can’t stop!.
 If you chose to manually leave the game, you basically forfeit any and all rewards you would have received for the entire tournament.
-As such, I highly recommend that you have enough free time spare to play out the entire session/tournament before you participate within it!
+As such, I highly recommend that you have enough free time spare to play out the entire session/tournament before you participate in it!

 Fortunately, each match is relatively short, clocking in at under ninety seconds per ‘race’.
 Due to RGX Showdown being so frantic and fast, the last thing you’ll want to do is to blink and accidentally smash into the back-end of another car.
 If you do, this will stop you dead in your tracks and end up costing you precious seconds which will most likely eventually lead to your opponent getting the edge within the race and leaving you in the dust.